+Figure 2: Recommended container type.

 3.4 Non-Compliant Samples

 Non-compliant samples, such as those which do not give all the mandatory information required to unambiguously identify them, i.e., full name, date of birth, clinic location; or samples in unsuitable containers (e.g., Point of Care Testing devices) cannot be analysed.
 If the sample date is not provided, the ‘date received’ is used as the sample date and a non-compliance comment will be included on the report.